Siri gets smarter: How Apple Intelligence can amplify your app

 With the latest additions to the App Intents API, any App Intent that conforms to the new Assistant Schemas will automatically be recognized as an action within the Shortcuts app.
 This opens up a world of possibilities for increasing user engagement with your app.
 It gives your users the ability to effortlessly incorporate your app's functionality into their personalized automations, triggered by specific events or conditions, or directly from their home screen as a custom shortcut.
 (Read our blog series about App Shortcuts to learn more.)

 But that's not all.
 This enhanced support is being extended to Siri as well.
-If you are a developer you might be thinking, “That's great, but how can I integrate all of this with Siri?”
+If you are a developer, you might be thinking, “That's great, but how can I integrate all of this with Siri?”

 You don't need to worry about adding support for it.
 The same App Intents that power Shortcuts will automatically work with Siri, allowing users to interact with your app using natural language voice commands.
 This deep system integration leads to a more powerful, intuitive, and connected experience for your users.